 Whatever we choose to give up—whether it’s chocolate, meat, social media, or something else—the fact that we’re giving it up is a private matter between ourselves and God.
 No one else needs to know.
 In fact, no one else should even notice what we’re doing.
 Jesus Himself said so.

 Moreover, when you fast, do not be like the hypocrites, with a sad countenance.
 For they disfigure their faces that they may appear to men to be fasting.
 Assuredly, I say to you, they have their reward.
 But you, when you fast, anoint your head and wash your face, so that you do not appear to men to be fasting, but to your Father who is in the secret place; and your Father who sees in secret will reward you openly.
-(Matt.
+(Matthew.
 6:16–18)

 For additional reading, check out this article on Jesus’ Seven “I Am” Statements.